elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-the-case-fatality-rate-calculated-and-how-does-it-differ-from-the-mortality-rate.md

 url: /learn/health-studies/questions/how-is-the-case-fatality-rate-calculated-and-how-does-it-differ-from-the-mortality-rate
 score: -1.0
 related_article1:
+    id: 162987
+    title: >-
+        How do outbreaks differ from epidemics in terms of their definitions?
+    subject: Health Studies
+    url: /learn/health-studies/questions/how-do-outbreaks-differ-from-epidemics-in-terms-of-their-definitions
+related_article2:
     id: 162984
+    title: >-
-    title: What is the purpose of direct standardization in calculating age-adjusted rates?
+        What is the purpose of direct standardization in calculating age-adjusted rates?
     subject: Health Studies
     url: /learn/health-studies/questions/what-is-the-purpose-of-direct-standardization-in-calculating-ageadjusted-rates
-related_article2:
-    id: 163312
-    title: What distinguishes a crude mortality rate from a specific mortality rate?
-    subject: Health Studies
-    url: /learn/health-studies/questions/what-distinguishes-a-crude-mortality-rate-from-a-specific-mortality-rate
 related_article3:
-    id: 162984
+    id: 162992
-    title: What is the purpose of direct standardization in calculating age-adjusted rates?
+    title: >-
+        How do positive and negative associations differ in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-purpose-of-direct-standardization-in-calculating-ageadjusted-rates
+    url: /learn/health-studies/questions/how-do-positive-and-negative-associations-differ-in-epidemiology
 related_article4:
-    id: 163323
+    id: 162985
-    title: What is the difference between positive and negative associations in epidemiology?
+    title: >-
+        How do descriptive and analytic epidemiologic questions differ in their objectives?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-positive-and-negative-associations-in-epidemiology
+    url: /learn/health-studies/questions/how-do-descriptive-and-analytic-epidemiologic-questions-differ-in-their-objectives
 related_article5:
-    id: 163204
+    id: 163310
+    title: >-
-    title: What is the ecological fallacy, and why is it a limitation in ecological studies?
+        What is the difference between crude rates and specific rates in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-ecological-fallacy-and-why-is-it-a-limitation-in-ecological-studies
+    url: /learn/health-studies/questions/what-is-the-difference-between-crude-rates-and-specific-rates-in-epidemiology
 ---

 &nbsp;